By Guest Contributor Dakota Murphey

 2. Bath Time Puppet Show

 Turn your child’s bath time into an imaginative puppet show, with the help of a few washcloth puppets.
 Ready-to-buy kids’ washcloths are available in a wide range of animal designs including frogs, pigs, monkeys, rabbits, giraffes and anything else the heart desires.
 Alternatively, you can make your own washcloth puppets using not much more than a hand towel, some fabric paint and a few embellishments.
+You can save money on your craft supply purchases by using a Michaels coupon code.

 Once you have your characters, the world of puppetry is your oyster.
 Make up stories on the spot or recount a favourite fairy tale – you can always substitute a princess for ‘Priscilla, the princess pig’ or turn a frog puppet into a scary monster if necessary.
 Perform for your child or let them join in – and don’t forget a starring role for the soap bar!